tilleul/apple2/applesoft/nfs/general/02_declare_most_used_variables_first.md

 30 END
 ```

 Line 20 took 20241 cycles.
 Second snippet is identical except we access variable ``Z`` instead of variable ``A``.
-You'll notice that the values of these two variables are identical to eliminate the possible fact that different values are handled with different speeds.
+You'll notice that the values of these two variables are identical to eliminate the fact that different values are handled with different speeds.

 ```basic
 10 A=0: B=1: C=1: D=1: E=1: F=1: G=1: H=1: I=1: J=1: K=1: L=1: M=1: N=1: O=1: P=1: Q=1: R=1: S=1: T=1: U=1: V=1: W=1: X=1: Y=1: Z=0